• Skip to primary navigation

 It seemed to be a favorite fishing place for locals as well.

-Pea Island fisherman
+Pea island fisherman

 I found an interesting accounting of the history of the Pea Island Life-Saving Station (now decommissioned) on wikipedia.